 Chemical Free Heat Treatment for Schools

 If you believe your child has brought bed bugs home from Brunswick elementary school or you saw a bed bug in your school in the Northeast and Cleveland, OH area, call the professionals, Bed Bug BBQ at (216) 221-1227 for a FREE bed bug inspection.
-Bed Bug BBQ specializes in bed bug heat treatments, which is 100% eco-friendly, chemical-free, and safe for schools and all children.
+Bed Bug BBQ specializes in bed bug heat treatments, which is non-chemical and safe for schools and all children.